 August is one of the busiest travel months of the year.
 Traveling is so exciting and fun, but it does come with many risks, including injuries.
-I know so many people that have gotten hurt on vacation while on riding on ATVs.
-Our guest blogger this week is from El Dabe Ritter Trial Lawyers, a law firm out of Los Angeles.
-Our guest will discusses What to Do When You’re Injured While Traveling.
+For example, I know so many people who got hurt riding ATVs on vacation.
+Our guest blogger this week is from El Dabe Ritter Trial Lawyers.
+El Dabe Ritter Trial Lawyers is a law firm in Los Angeles.
+This law firm is an expert on this matter.

 Tyler is a freelance writer and editor with extensive legal experience.

 This is a sponsored guest blog post.